Computation Offloading in Heterogeneous Vehicular Edge Networks: On-line and Off-policy Bandit Solutions

 Thus the interference received by the $i$th EU yields

-where $\beta_{\iota,{m_j}}(t)$ is the path-loss attenuation factor.
-It is a function of the distance between the BS and the vehicle, shown as $d_{i,{m_j}}(t)$.
+where $\beta^{\iota,m_j}_t$ is the path-loss attenuation factor.
+It is a function of the distance between the BS and the vehicle, shown as $d^{i,{m_j}}_t$.
 Moreover, $P^{\iota}_{\text{trans}}$ is the transmission power of the interferer.
 The distance between the $i$th EU and the $m_j$th BS is given by

-where $\{x_i(t),y_i(t)\}$ and $\{x_{m_j},y_{m_j}\}$ are the positions of the $i$th EU at time $t$ and the $m_j$th BS, respectively.
+where $\{x_{i,t},y_{i,t}\}$ and $\{x_{m_j},y_{m_j}\}$ are the positions of the $i$th EU at time $t$ and the $m_j$th BS, respectively.
 Moreover, $h_{m_j}$ is the height of the $m_j$th BS.